rosiepiee/rosiepiee/README.md

 I absolutely adore Soudam, I love them so much, if that bothers you...
 OKAY!
 I do not care what you think!
 It's mine and my boyfriend's comfort ship and it makes us VERY HAPPY!

-I also love Sonamy, Sonadow, Sonjet, and Sonaze, I multiship if it isnt obvious.. if it bothers you?
-COOL!
-Don't care, hide or block me!
+I ship all of my kins with Sonic...
+(Which is a lot..)
+WANNA KNOW?
+COOL OKAY.
+Sonamy, Sonadow, Sonjet, Sonknux, Sonaze, Sonally, and Sonouge.
+If this bothers you..
+OKAY!
+You should probably hide me IDK!

 I DO NOT, I REPEAT DO NOT ROLEPLAY!!!
 PLS DONT RP WITH ME.
 I ONLY JOKINGLY RP WITH FRIENDS AND MY BF ..WHICH I BARELY DO ANYWAY!